LiaoliaoLiu/The-Missing-Semester-of-Your-CS-Education/readme.md

 > The real value of these notes is just to regurgitate vague concepts because they are like a mental handhold.
 Once you get a grip of something using language and taking it down that grip feels more secure somehow.

-I also skipped some exercises which are for tool usage instead of a concept.
+I also skipped some exercises which are for tool usage.